The liner inside your chimney plays a vital role in keeping your fireplace safe and efficient.

 The Main Types of Chimney Liners

-While flue liners perform ostensibly the same function, there are many different types that you might encounter.
+While flue liners ostensibly perform the same function, there are many different types that you might encounter.
 This is particularly true for older homes.

 Below, we examine the numerous liners you will likely encounter.